AVEVA/AVEVA-Samples/basic_samples/SDS/Python/SDSPy/readme.rst

 -----------------------------------------------

 In order for the program to run repeatedly without collisions, the sample performs some cleanup before exiting.
-Deleting streams, strem views and types can be achieved by a DELETE REST call and passing the corresponding Id.
+Deleting streams, stream views and types can be achieved by a DELETE REST call and passing the corresponding Id.
 The following calls are made in the sample code.

 .. code:: python